Coral reef bleaching

 As well as bleaching, the reef also suffers from:

-- Ocean acidification: the rates at which some corals are now building their skeletons has declined since 1990.
+• Ocean acidification: the rates at which some corals are now building their skeletons have declined since 1990.

 The dangers of inaction